Skip to main content

 docker pull <source-registry>/<source-image-name>:<tag>

-2. Tag the pulled image with your Katapult Container Registry destination:
+2. Tag the pulled image with your Krystal Container Registry destination:

 docker tag <source-registry>/<source-image-name>:<tag> kcr.io/<your-org>/<destination-image-name>:<tag>

-3. Push the image to your Katapult Container Registry:
+3. Push the image to your Krystal Container Registry:

 docker push kcr.io/<your-org>/<destination-image-name>:<tag>